Tuesday, September 17, 2024

 1. Tenses Overview

-• Past Continuous: "She was working when I called."
+• Past Continuous"She was working when I called." (interrupted action in the past)

-• Present Perfect Simple: "She has worked here for two years."
+• Present Perfect Simple"She has worked here for two years." (experience, result, unfinished time)

-• Present Perfect Continuous: "She has been working here since morning."
+• Present Perfect Continuous"She has been working here since morning." (focus on duration)

-• Past Perfect Simple: "She had worked before the meeting."
+• Past Perfect Simple"She had worked before the meeting." (action completed before another past action)

-• Past Perfect Continuous: "She had been working for an hour when I arrived."
+• Past Perfect Continuous"She had been working for an hour when I arrived." (past action in progress before another event)

-• Future Simple (Will): "She will work tomorrow."
+• Future Simple (Will)"She will work tomorrow." (prediction, spontaneous decision)

-• Future Continuous: "She will be working at 8 pm."
+• Future Continuous"She will be working at 8 pm." (future action in progress)

-• Future Perfect: "She will have finished by then."
+• Future Perfect"She will have finished by then." (completed before a future moment)

-• Future Perfect Continuous: "She will have been working for three hours by the time you arrive."
+• Future Perfect Continuous"She will have been working for three hours by the time you arrive." (duration up to a future point)

 2. Present Perfect Simple vs. Present Perfect Continuous